Government of Canada actions to address anti-Indigenous racism in health systems

 Real and effective change requires all of our collective actions in a spirit of trust, commitment, cultural humility and reconciliation.

-On January 27 and 28, 2021, a second national dialogue was held, focusing on engaging federal, provincial and territorial governments, health system and Indigenous partners.
+On January 27 and 28, 2021, a second national dialogue was held, focusing on engaging federal, provincial and territorial governments, health systems and Indigenous partners.

 While continuing to honour the legacy of Joyce Echaquan and many other Indigenous individuals who have faced traumatic experiences of racism in health systems, the objective of this meeting was to discuss concrete measures to eliminate anti-Indigenous racism in Canadian healthcare.